mvdwetering/ytmdesktop_remote/README.md

 Custom integration for Home Assistant to remote control the [YouTube Music Desktop app](https://ytmdesktop.app/).

-> This integration currently only supports YTMDv1.
+> This integration supports YTMDv1.
 Adding YTMDv2 support is something I would like to do at some point, but no idea when.

 ## Features